 Step 4: Assemble and Bake

-Transfer your stuffing mixture into the prepared casserole dish, spreading it out evenly.
-Sliding the dish into the oven, bake the stuffing for 30 to 35 minutes.
-You’ll know it’s ready when the top turns golden brown and crispy, offering that delightful contrast to the tender, flavorful interior.
+Transfer your mixture into the prepared casserole dish, spreading it out evenly.
+Pop it into the oven for 30 to 35 minutes until the top is golden brown and has a satisfying crispness.
+You’ll know it’s ready when the edges start to darken slightly and the stuffing has set beautifully.

 Step 5: Serve